barkloaf/US-Reformed-International/README.md

 # United States (Reformed International)
-A sensible version of the US-International keyboard layout for Windows, including with AltGr dead keys
+A sensible version of the US-International keyboard layout for Windows, including with AltGr dead keys.
 ## The Problem
 The included Windows keyboard layout for United States (International) is subpar.
 Here is a list of things the Windows US-International layout does not have that are usually included in layouts such as the one included on Linux:
 * The `œ` ligature